karolryska/hydrapp/readme.md

-# hydrapp
+# hydrapp :sweat_drops:
 Count glasses of water drinking during the day and check history.

 ## About
 Simple PWA application using localStorage.
-Based on wtf-webpack-starter.
+Based on wtf-webpack-starter kit.
 With this app I'd like to learn how to use localStorage and how PWA works.

 ## Technologies and tools